illinois-cs241/illinois-cs241.github.io/_posts/2016-09-15-mini-valgrind.md

 ### destroy

 Here you must delete all nodes of the linked list that have been created.
-Ensure that you **DO NOT** add to `total_free` here.
+Ensure that you **do not** add to `total_free` here.
 This is called when the program has finished executing and so any blocks that have not been deallocated should be counted as memory leaks.

-## Reference Executables

-You will be given a reference executable as usual for this lab.
-As usual, please direct as many "What should my code do in case X" questions as you can to the reference implementation first, but do feel free to ask us after checking.
-NOTE: You must run make each time you would like to test with the reference when you change `test.c`.

 ## Testing
 If you would like to check your program, you may write tests within `test.c`.
 We recommend checking your program on a variety of inputs.

-Helpful Hints and Notes
+Helpful hints and notes:

-*   **DO NOT EDIT** print_report!
-You risk failing the autograder if you do!
+*   **Do not edit** `print_report`!
+You risk failing the autograder if you do.
 No one wants that!
 *   A review of pointer arithmetic might be useful here.
 *   Notice `char file_name[MAX_FILENAME_LENGTH]`; within the struct in `mini_valgrind.h`.
 Ensure that you write the filename over properly as the length of `file_name` is bounded by `MAX_FILENAME_LENGTH`.

+## Reference Executable

+You will be given a reference executable as usual for this lab.
+As usual, please direct as many _"What should my code do in case X?"_ questions as you can to the reference implementation first, but do feel free to ask us after checking.
+Note that you must run `make` each time you would like to test with the reference after you change `test.c`.